MatiasJF/tokenisation-workshop/THEORY.md

 **Key Points**:
 - Wallet handles satoshi input selection automatically
-- Token output contains 1000 satoshis minimum (dust limit)
+- Token output contains 1 satoshi minimum to be spendable
 - Transaction is validated by miners and included in a block
-- Overlay indexes the token for discovery
+- Overlay indexes the token to enforce any needed rules

 ### 2. Discovery